ethicnology/blockchain-ekstrakto/README.md

-# Blockchain extractor
+# Blockchain ekstrakto

-Blockchain extractor is a Python program which extracts all Bitcoin blockchain data using Bitcoin Core.
+Blockchain ekstrakto is a Python program which extracts all Bitcoin blockchain data using Bitcoin Core.
 It aims at providing the purest dataset thanks to a transparent collection method, limiting processing between ground truth and the output.
 It collects data at application level using RPC (Remote Procedure Call) to request Bitcoin Core and writes a line corresponding to a full block JSON response.